DecisionsDev/odm-docker-kubernetes/platform/eks/README-NGINX.md

 kubectl get service my-odm-nginx-ingress-nginx-controller
 ```

-You can then go back to the [main documentation](README.md#2-create-an-rds-database-10-min) to continue Step 2 to Step 4.
+You can then go back to the main documentation to continue [Step 2: Create an RDS database](README.md#2-create-an-rds-database-10-min) and [Step 3: Prepare your environment for the ODM installation](README.md#3-prepare-your-environment-for-the-odm-installation-5-min).

 ## Install an ODM release with NGINX Ingress Controller